 Waternet is responsible for the purification of drinking water for the city of Amsterdam and surrounding areas.
-It is only water company in the Netherlands that is dedicated to the entire cycle from drinking water, sewage and waterschappen.
+It is the only water company in the Netherlands that is dedicated to the entire drinking water cycle of a city.
 Waternet also owns a large nature reserve area near the city of Zandvoort as part of the Natura 2000.
-This precious region is an important biodiversity area and home to a number of deer.
+This precious region is an important biodiversity area and home to several deer populations.
 An issue arose on the nature reserve as the population of deer exploded to a population larger than the carrying capacity of the land.

-The overpopulation lead to decreased biodiversity on with in the nature reserve from deer grazing, deer expanding their grazing territory to include suburbs gardens outside of the nature reserve, and an increased risk and incident of deer related traffic accidents.
-Therefore it was recognized by Waternet and local parties that something must be done about the large deer population.
-The question was what was the best approach.
+The overpopulation led to to a decrease of biodiversity since the deers expanded their territory by grazing the suburbs gardens.
+In addition to this, the risk of deer related traffic accidents increased.
+Therefore, it was recognized by Waternet and local parties that something must be done about the large deer population.
+However, what would be the best approach?

-The discussions were complex as each stakeholder had different areas of most concern however in the end the conclusion was reached that culling the deer population was the most effective option to ensure human safety and recovery of the nature reserve.
+The discussions were complex as each stakeholder had different areas of interest.
+However, in the end, the conclusion was reached that culling the deer population was the most effective option to ensure human safety and recovery of the nature reserve.